GEORGE MATSUMOTO, FAIA (1922-2016)

-Around 1960 - Record store owner Kemp Nye ordered the Woman's Day Low-Cost Vacation House plans and built a slightly modified version at 9701 Carrie Road, west of Chapel Hill.
+Around 1960 - Record store owner Kemp Nye ordered the Woman's Day Low-Cost Vacation House plans and built a slightly modified version at 9701 Carrie Road, west of Chapel Hill NC.
 A flat-roofed addition to the rear came in the 1980s.
 Sold in 1993 to Christine Parks.
-All photos by George Smart.
+Photos by George Smart.

 1960 - 1503 East Northside Drive, Jackson MS. Commissioned 1958.
 Sold by the original owners around 1967 to Kirk G. Taylor, who doubled it in size about 1970 to 4000 sf.
 Much of Matsumoto's original plan was eliminated in the addition.
 Taylor still lived in the house as of 2011.

 Around 1960 - The Eugene S. Caldwell House, The Woman's Day Low-Cost Vacation House, aka the Douglas Fir Plywood Association House, aka the Bird House, Forestville CA.